faer-rs/faer-rs.github.io/index.markdown

 # About faer

 `faer` is a linear algebra library developed in the Rust programming language.
-It exposes a low level API, similar to the one offered by `BLAS/Lapack` libraries, modified to better match the capabilities of modern computers, and allows tweaking the inner parameters of the various algorithms.
+It exposes a high level abstraction over a lower level API, similar to the one offered by `BLAS/Lapack` libraries, modified to better match the capabilities of modern computers, and allows tweaking the inner parameters of the various algorithms.

 A high level interface is planned in the future, once the basic building blocks are ready and a suitable API design is stabilized.